 “Condition Yellow: This is a relaxed, yet alert, state of mind.
 This is not a stressful mindset to have but keeps us engaged and in tune with our surroundings.
 We can be aware of our surroundings and lead a high energy, outgoing, fun life at the same time.
 A person in condition will tend to have their head up, shoulders back, and will notice strange or odd circumstances if they begin to unfold.”

 This is exactly how we should be with world events and weather patterns.
 Be aware, prepare, and lead an incredibly satisfying and happy life.

 And here are a ton of resources for you if this post has sparked your own curiosity:

 This is a great, free catalog for off-grid tools and appliances:

-And the 2 books that I quoted above:
+And the book I quoted above: